angulardart/site-angulardart/src/angular/guide/architecture.md

   class AppComponent {}
 ```

-Registering with a component means you get a new instance of the
+Registering the provider with a component means you get a new instance of the
 service with each new instance of that component.
-A service provided through a component is
+A service provided through a
-shared with all of the component's descendants in the app component tree.
+component is shared with all of the component's descendants in the app component
+tree.

+### Registering providers during bootstrapping

 Registering providers when bootstrapping is much less common.
-See the [Configuring the injector][] section of the
-[Dependency Injection][] page for details.
+For details, see the section on
+[registering a service provider][config-injector] in the guide to dependency
+injection.

-[Configuring the injector]: /angular/guide/dependency-injection#injector-config
+[config-injector]: /angular/guide/dependency-injection#injector-config
-[Dependency Injection]: /angular/guide/dependency-injection

 Points to remember about dependency injection:

 * Dependency injection is wired into the Angular framework and used everywhere.

 * The *injector* is the main mechanism.
-  * An injector maintains a *container* of service instances that it created.
+  * An injector maintains a *container* of the service instances that it
+    created.
   * An injector can create a new service instance from a *provider*.

 * A *provider* is a recipe for creating a service.

-* Register *providers* with injectors.
+* You register *providers* with injectors.

 <div class="l-hr"></div>

-## Wrap up
+## Wrapup

-You've learned the basics about the eight main building blocks of an Angular app:
+You've learned the basics about the eight main building blocks of an Angular
+app:

 * [Modules](#modules)
 * [Components](#components)